 You can cook the chicken any way you want, but try to keep it moist.
-If you have a couple of small or a large raw skinless boneless chicken breast, then trim and bake for about 35-40 minutes in a 350-degree oven to an internal temperature of 165.
+If you have a couple of small or a large raw skinless boneless chicken breasts, then trim and bake for about 35-40 minutes in a 350-degree oven to an internal temperature of 165.

 A lot seems to be made of what apple to use for this or that.
 I believe it is more a matter of individual taste.
 So probably the apples you have is fine.

 I think an apple that is firmer and tarter is the best choice here.
 So if you are buying apples just for this recipe, then good choices are Granny Smith, Ida Red, Fuji, Honey Crisp, or Gala.

 While the original Waldorf salad did not have nuts, they are standard now.
 Later, just chopped walnuts were added.
 Pecans or almonds are also commonly used.

 Toasting the nuts does add a lot of extra taste, and I highly recommend it, but it is optional.

 Mayonnaise is the most common dressing, but yogurt and sour cream are occasionally used.
 Any can be used alone or in combination with one of the other.

 Celery is a must for the crunch it provides.

-Grapes, like the celery, is a mandatory ingredient providing the sweetness to the other savory elements.
+Grapes, like celery, are a mandatory ingredient providing sweetness to the other savory elements.
 Most will use red seedless but green are fine.
 Some people will substitute raisins or dried cherries for the grapes.
 A few versions will use cranberries.